orggue/adidas-zaragoza/openshift-essentials/05_deployments.md

 Deployments sit on top of ReplicaSets and add the ability to define how updates to Pods should be rolled out.

 In this section we will combine everything we learned about Pods and Services and create a Deplyoment manifest for our hello-node application.
-* Create a deployment manifest
+* Create a deployment manifest.
-* Scale our Deployment / ReplicaSet
+* Scale our Deployment / ReplicaSet.
-* Update our application (Rolling Update | Recreate)
+* Update our application (Rolling Update | Recreate).

 ----

 ### Creating Deployments

-An example of a deployment is the frontend service of the sock Shops
+An example of a deployment:

 ```
 apiVersion: extensions/v1beta1